JEEVAN-SKN/JavaScript-Codes-V2/README.md

    [JavaScript-Codes-V1](https://github.com/JEEVAN-SKN/JavaScript-Codes-V1)

           - if you are beginner in js and wants to revise just go through my another repo for basic javascript linked above
-          - Go through the above repo coz I would not be explaining some basic concepts already discussed in above repo
+          - Go through the above repo coz some basic concepts already discussed in above repo will be referred to